hpc-carpentry/hpc-python/_episodes/12-snakefiles.md

 ```
 {: .output}

-If we run Make again,
+If we run Snakemake again,

 ```bash
 snakemake